DoclerLabs/hexDSL/src/hex/compiletime/flow/README.md

 # Flow DSL
-Flow dsl is a DSL designed to mimic haxe language syntax and remove some Xml syntax weirdness.
+Flow DSL is designed to mimic haxe language syntax and remove some Xml syntax weirdness.

 ## Introduction